kubernetes/enhancements/keps/sig-scheduling/4247-queueinghint/README.md

 - The scheduling queue is changed to work with QueueingHint.
 - The feature gate is implemented. (enabled by default)
 - QueueingHint implementation in plugins:
-  - In 1.28: no beta plugins return scheduling hints
+  - In 1.28: no beta or stable plugins return scheduling hints
-  - In 1.29: at least 3 in-tree plugins return scheduling hints
+  - In 1.29: at least 3 stable in-tree plugins return scheduling hints

 #### GA